 ***The following is a repost from The Davis Phinney Foundation

-We recently had the chance to chat with two of our Davis Phinney Foundation Ambassadors who specialize in working with people living with Parkinson’s.
-Together they shared their five best tips for the newly diagnosed.
+We recently had the chance to chat with two of our Davis Phinney Foundation Ambassadors who specialize in working with people living with Parkinson’s disease.
+Together they shared their five best tips for the recently diagnosed.

 #1 – FIND A MOVEMENT DISORDER SPECIALIST (MDS)